Wallace Howard Davis

 Family and Background

 Wallace’s grandparents were Glasspoles 1 and Davises.
 The Glasspoles were an old Portsmouth family and the Davises hailed from Gloucester but moved to Portsmouth in 1847.
 Both families had connections to the sea.
-Gloucester Docks had opened to sea-going traffic in 1827 so it isn’t surprising that marine trades were common in the city.
+Gloucester Docks had opened to sea-going traffic in 1827 so it is not surprising that marine trades were common in the city.
 His paternal grandfather Mark’s 2 occupation as a ropemaker would have made the move to Portsmouth a natural one.
 Wallace’s maternal grandfather Robert 3 was a Royal Navy Engineer, joining at the age of 28 and serving for 19 years in the Mediterranean and China before being Portsmouth based.

 Edward James Davis and Sarah Whettem 4 Glasspole, Wallace’s parents, married in July 1883 in Portsmouth, aged 30 and 28.
 Both came from large families: Edward had 5 brothers and 2 sisters, and Sarah 5 brothers and 1 sister.
 It gives some idea of the background of all Wallace’s parents and aunts and uncles, to list their trades: (Davis) ship’s painter, Royal Navy armourer, sewing machinist, blacksmith, ropewalk supervisor, plumber, Royal Navy painter; (Glasspole) milliner, Royal Navy engineer, Royal Navy navigator, Inland Revenue Clerk, dentist, Royal Navy engineer, music teacher.
 5 There was a strong bias towards non-manual work on the Glasspole side.
 Both Edward and Sarah were the third-born children of their families.
 Edward was a painter in the dockyard and Sarah was a milliner.